vishvAsa/purANam_vaiShNavam/mahAbhAratam/06-bhIShma-parva/03-bhagavad-gItA-parva/english/shivAnandaH/TIkA/09_rAja-vidyA-rAja-guhy/16_aha~N_kraturaham.md

-worship enjoined in the Smriti or the holy books laying down lay and the code of conduct.I am the Mantra; the chant with which the oblation is offered to the manes or ancestors; and the shining ones (the Devatas or gods).Hutam also means the act of offering.Aushadham All plants including rice and barley or medicine that can cure diseases.
+worship enjoined in the Smriti or the holy books laying down lay and the code of conduct.I am the Mantra; the chant with which the oblation is offered to the manes or ancestors; and the shining ones (the Devatas or gods).
+Hutam also means the act of offering.
+Aushadham All plants including rice and barley or medicine that can cure diseases.
 (Cf.IV.24)